pschaeflein/BlogArticles/ImplicitFlow/article.md

 Now you might have been wondering about these redirect URLs; with some OAuth flows they're not even used.
 We'll need them for sure this time!

 Getting an access token isn't as simple as making a web service call because Azure AD might need to interact with the user to log in and consent to the permissions.
-So the Implicit "flow" is to redirect the web browser (either main page or a popup window) right to Azure AD, and let it take over for a while.
+So the implicit "flow" is to redirect the web browser (either main page or a popup window) right to Azure AD, and let it take over the UI for a while  - or for just for an instant if the user has already logged in and consented.
 When it's done, Azure AD redirects back to your site with the token in the URL hash (or an error if something went wrong).
 That URL is called the Redirect or Reply URL.

 Redirect URLs need to be registered to prevent a hacker from requesting an access token be sent to some unknown site.
 So to make the demos work, you'll need to register the redirect URL's.